 Love Meditations and Hatred Meditations

-A love meditation is one in which your attitude is simple appreciation of the dynamics of life.
+meditation is one in which your attitude is simple appreciation of the dynamics of life.
 You are enjoying the flow of breath, the flow of energy in the body, the flow of thought, and the interplay of silence and motion.
 As a spontaneous side effect of this, you get relaxation, clarity and energy.
 I am a great proponent of love meditations, because all the people I work with need to cultivate their love for life.

-A hatred meditation is one in which you use the relaxation and focus to tweak your circuits in specific ways, often by cultivating distrust, distaste or disgust with some aspect of life.
+meditation is one in which you use the relaxation and focus to tweak your circuits in specific ways, often by cultivating distrust, distaste or disgust with some aspect of life.
 Or you might tweak your circuits to create dissociation or detachment from yourself and the world.
 Instead of hatred, you could say "medicinal," which means toxic but in a way designed to do more good than harm.

 Basically, love meditations are for people who work for a living and have families.